 Equipment Lifespan

-The life span of a condensing furnace is dependent on the brand, model and other factors.
-Generally speaking, a condensing furnace should last between 10-20 years with sufficient maintenance and regular service.
-If your heating system doesn’t have regular furnace maintenance, the equipment may not last as long.
+The life span of a condensing furnace depends on the brand, model and other factors.
+Usually, a condensing furnace should last between 10-20 years with sufficient maintenance and regular service.
+If you put off scheduled maintenance, the unit may have a significantly shorter life span.

 Why Condensing Furnaces Are More Expensive

 A variable-speed furnace doesn’t operate all the time.
-Instead, it runs at different speeds according to the temperature in your [[location]] home and the amount of energy it needs to sustain that temperature.
+Rather, it runs at different speeds depending on the temperature in your York home as well as the amount of energy it requires to maintain that temperature.

-When too much energy is required to maintain your desired temperature level, the furnace will shift up to a higher speed to handle the demand.
-When this happens, you can expect more efficient heating and cooling in your home while also providing quieter operation.
+When sufficient energy is demanded to maintain your set temperature level, the furnace will switch to a higher speed to handle the demand.
+This allows for more efficient heating in your home while also providing quieter operation.

 Guide to Two-Stage Furnaces